3DML-Wireless/SMART-Scheduler/ML-Challenge/README.md

 # Submission Guideline
 1. A trained-well ML model (like sac_checkpoint_SMART_64_64 in checkpoints).
 Please ensure it can be loaded successfully by infer.py before submission.
 2. A README doc to introduce your methodology design (e.g. algorithm or training tricks) in as much detail as possible.
-3. Compress your codes and README doc in a zip file and send it to qa4[at]rice.edu before Aug.
-9th 11:59 PM(CST).
+3. Compress your codes and README doc in a zip file and send it to qa4[at]rice.edu before Aug.30 11:59 PM(CST).
+(Submission Deadline is extended to Aug.30 !!!)

 # Acknowledgement
 This challenge is supported by the ITU's AI for Good Initiative.